ursais/hr/hr_attendance_sheet/readme/CONFIGURE.rst

 #.
 Set the Attendance Sheet Range to be used to calculate start/end dates
 on the sheet when they are created.
 #.
 Set the Attendance Sheet Review Policy for who cab review sheets.
 #.
-Choose Split Overnight Attendance if you want attendances that cross
-overnight to be split into two attendances at midnight.
-#.
 Choose Auto Lunch if you want a lunch calculated automatically.
 Duration is
 maximum hours where a lunch would be calculated with the lunch duration.
 For example, duration set to 5hrs, lunch set to .5hrs, if attendance is 6hours